 This contrived example tries to illustrate the reality of evolving software: the techniques that were once appropriate may become a real drag as the system grows.

 At what point should we stop using wooden planks and start using concrete bridges?
 It is hard to foresee the future, but easy to judge in retrospect.
 The correct answer will depend on a lot of factors: expected load, planned durability, available budget, and many more.
 Usually it comes down to a judgement call.

 All tools, just like physical laws, have their range of application.
 The good engineer needs to know and dominate a wide range of techniques, and be able to switch between them depending on the needs of the project.
 Good engineers will refine their criteria over time, while cowboys will always be cowboys.

-Thanks to my colleagues, in particular to Jonathan Zimpfer and Alfredo López, for listening to evolving versions of this same story, and improving it with their input.
+Thanks to my former colleagues at Skeepers, in particular to Jonathan Zimpfer and Alfredo López, for listening to evolving versions of this same story, and improving it with their input.
 Also to my friend Juan Sebastián Gaitán for many interesting hours of discussion around it.
 Any errors and poor explanations are my own.